even4void/aliquote/content/post/paired-preference-models.md

 ```

 Finally, we might represent the data using a matrix-like representation, where
-each cell reflect the actual frequency of wons, as suggested below.
+each cell reflect the actual frequency of wins, as suggested below.
 A more interesting plot would be to show the estimated probability, which is left as an exercise to the reader.

 ```r
 library(lattice)